 Marker of cell membrane turnover

-Elevated in tumors, demyelination, and active inflammation
+Elevated in tumors, active demyelination, inflammation, and rapid cell proliferation

 Creatine (Cr)

-Reflects energy metabolism
+Reflects cellular energy metabolism

 Lactate